allegro/turnilo/docs/configuration.md

 For example you could apply any number of javascript functions to a string.

-To use that in Pivot define:
+To use that in Swiv define:

 ```yaml
     options: